moccalotto/kaos/_rulebook/main.md

 not exceed 90.
-In other words, having Thaumaturgy 50 and Leadership 40 would be OK because their combined score is exactly 90, but you would not be able to add even a single point in the Leadership or Battle skills.
+In other words, having Thaumaturgy 50 and Leadership 40 would be OK because their combined score is exactly 90, but you would not be able to increase the score of a power-skill by even a single point.

 #### Armor